timescale/docs/cloud/scaling-a-service.md

 the next size available, up to a configurable limit.

 Autoscaling can change the disk size once every six hours.
-When the increase is requested, the used space is optimized before the new limit is applied.
-As your disk size increases, this optimization process can take longer, and the six hours does not start running until the new size is applied, after the optimization is complete.
+When the increase is requested, the new limit is applied, and then the used space is optimized.
+The optimization process does not require downtime, and in most cases it happens very quickly.
+However, if you have a lot of existing data, optimization can take longer, and in some cases this could create a delay longer than six hours.

 Autoscaling can only increase disk size, not decrease it.
 You can have a disk up to 10&nbsp;TB in size.